 Welcome to the Castle Hotel, Eynsford!

-We are situated in a beautiful village location with a village shop, butchers and two other restaurant and another pub!
-Not to mention Roman villa, bird sanctuary & Brands Hatch right on the door step, Also with in walking distance is the pretty river with its picturesque ford two churches, two castles & lots of walks for you and your dog, and of course your four legged friend is always welcome to stay the night and sit with you while you dine in our restaurant.
+We are situated in a beautiful village location with its very own castle right opposite, Lullingstone Castle & World Gardens is a twenty minute walk away.
+We also boost a village shop, butchers and two other restaurants and another pub!
+Not to mention a Roman villa, Eagle Heights bird sanctuary & Brands Hatch right on the door step.
+Also within walking distance is the pretty Medieval bridge over the river with its picturesque ford, feed the many ducks and swans and spot the fish, great for children to paddle in the summer!
+But don’t take the car through it’s deeper than it looks!
+Do the Eynsford to Farningham village walk, it takes about an hour and loops through Eynsford along the fields overlooking the castle into Farningham village with is beautiful river and architecture, with off lead runs for your dog on the way, and of course your four legged friend is always welcome to stay the night and sit with you while you dine in our restaurant.

 Eynsford dates back to 864 AD, but the first mention of The Castle Hotel we can find was under its original name, The Harrow Inn, from the post office directory which states "1829 Henry Booker"

 We imagine Henry was either the owner of the building or the first landlord

 There is not much written about him but there was a Francis Booker who lived in Eynsford born 1746 who was a famous left handed English cricketer possibly an ancestor?